kirkpsmith/rfb-dev-kit/README.md

 ![FreeCAD view of assembled cell](image.png)

-Initial repo for a benchtop flow battery development kit, possibly applicable to other electrochemical systems with flow.
+A benchtop flow battery development kit, extendable to other electrochemical systems with flow.
 Designed in FreeCAD 0.21.1 with the fasteners and A2plus workbenches.

 ## Features